 Cake and fruit

 When it comes to traditional German cake, Artisan Foods at Borough Market (artisanfoods.co.uk) sell several types made to traditional German recipes.
 When we visited recently they had Bienenstich.
 This is literally “bee’s sting” – fresh brioche cake with vanilla custard filling and a thin honey and flaked almond topping.
 It’s delicious – and in my experience quite hard to get the texture right if you make it at home.
-Also on offer were Kaesekuchen (cheesecake, with fruit), Apfelstreusel (apple crumble cake) and Rhabarberkuchen (rhubarb custard cake).
+Also on offer were Käsekuchen (cheesecake, often with fruit in the mixture), Apfelstreusel (apple crumble cake) and Rhabarberkuchen (rhubarb custard cake).
 The Apfelstreusel we bought was yummy, as was the super-fresh multiseed bread.

 The bread is being modeled by former “Strictly” partner to my daughter – Big Teddy